Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-The Chase Sapphire Preferred® Card is easily one of the most popular travel rewards cards available thanks to its bonus categories, benefits, welcome offer, and the fact that it earns Chase Ultimate Rewards points.
+The Chase Sapphire Preferred® Card is easily one of the most popular travel rewards cards available, thanks to its bonus categories, benefits, welcome offer, and the fact that it earns Chase Ultimate Rewards points.

 Benefits of the Chase Sapphire Preferred Card

-Before we dive into how you can get the highest bonus possible on the Chase Sapphire Preferred card, let’s take a look at some of the card’s best benefits to see if it’s a good fit for you.
+Before we dive into how you can get the highest welcome bonus offer possible on the Chase Sapphire Preferred card, let’s take a look at some of the card’s best benefits to see if it’s a good fit for you.

 Chase Sapphire Preferred® Card